dobbs/wiki-spike-css/principles.md

 - Federated Wiki Videos (from the first year) [wiki](http://video.fed.wiki.org/)
 - Federated Wiki Design Principles (from Splash 2014) [wiki](http://splash.fed.wiki.org/view/welcome-visitors/view/splash-2014/view/federated-wiki-design-principles)
 - New CSS Test Case (classes defined and used) [wiki](http://ward.dojo.fed.wiki/new-css-test-case.html)
+- Mobile Gestures For Wiki (suggestions) [wiki](http://ward.asia.wiki.org/view/touch-support/view/mobile-gestures-for-wiki/view/flutter-client)

 ## Reading

 __One Width.__ Adjust column width and scale such that text flows in a consistent and highly readable ten words on all devices.

 __Dark Mode.__ New.
 Detect and respect when a viewer has chosen low brightness background due to situation or preference.

+__Nav History__ Respect the browser back and forward controls to undo and redo navigation.

+__Item Inputs__ New.
+Show where items provide information used by others.

 ## Authoring